Snapshot Journeys Travel Planning Tips, Info, Pictures

 Enjoy your holiday more when you pack light yet still have everything you need!

 Hi!
 I'm Karen Zabawa, a travel writer in Port Credit, Mississauga, Ontario, Canada.
-I travel light whether I'm on the road for one week, two weeks or longer, with everything I need in one suitcase and a backpack.
+I travel light whether I'm on the road for one week, two weeks or a month or more, with everything I need in one suitcase and a backpack.

 Over the years, I've traveled a lot and learned the hard way how to pack light and not take along everything I think I might possibly need.
 You really do not need to pack a lot for a trip.